georgepowell/oral-history/README.md

-# 3rd year dissertation project - A website for browsing collections of Oral History.
+# A website for browsing collections of Oral History.

 ## What is Oral History?